pvillela/blog-hugo/content/post/Function Oriented Architecture.md

 The function-oriented architecture style's use of general function interfaces (instead of more traditional object-oriented interfaces with multiple methods) can make it harder to navigate from a flow that uses a stereotype instance to the stereotype's implementation.

 To mitigate that inconvenience without entirely giving-up the decoupling advantages previously discussed, the following techniques can be used.
-Each has its trade-offs:
+Each has its trade-offs.
 1. **Naming of the variables representing stereotype dependencies**

     Simply name each variable representing a stereotype dependency with the name of the stereotype instance, possibly changing the case of the first character to conform with language requirements or conventions.